Freaky/checkrestart/README.md

 	80307     0            tmux  Binary tmux: client (/tmp/tmux-1001/default)
 	18115     1       memcached  Binary /usr/local/bin/memcached

-This output indicates **weechat** is using an out of date library, a **tmux** client/server pair is using an out-of-date executable, having replaced its arguments list obscuring its location, and **memcached** , running in Jail 1, is also out of date having left its arguments list as the full path to its original executable.
+This output indicates **weechat** is using an out of date library, a **tmux** client/server pair is using an out-of-date executable, having replaced its arguments list obscuring its location, and **memcached**, running in Jail 1, is also out of date having left its arguments list as the full path to its original executable.

+# SEE ALSO

+procstat(1), service(8)

 # HISTORY